-Even when people with Anorexia Nervosa are underweight, starved or malnourished they will still possess an intense fear of gaining weight or becoming ‘fat’.
+Even when people with AN are underweight, starved or malnourished they still possess an intense fear of gaining weight or becoming overweight.

 Disturbed body image

-When someone has Anorexia Nervosa they may have an irrational obsession with body image.
+When someone has AN the amount of attention they place on their body image can be enormous.
 The person’s self worth can become entirely defined by the way they think they look.
-A person with Anorexia Nervosa can also develop a distorted view of their body, they may see themselves as fat when in reality they are dangerously underweight.
+A person with AN can also develop a distorted view of their body.
+They may see themselves as overweight when in reality they are dangerously underweight.

-There are two types of Anorexia Nervosa, Restricting Subtype and Binge Eating/Purging Subtype.
-Both are very serious mental illnesses that require treatment.
+There are two subtypes of AN, and both are very serious mental illnesses that require treatment.

-People with Anorexia Nervosa Restricting Subtype place severe restriction on the amount and type of food they consume.
+People with this subtype place severe restrictions on the amount and type of food they consume.
 This can manifest in different ways including some or all of the following:

-- Restricting certain types of foods (e.g. carbohydrates, ‘fatty’ foods)
+- Restricting certain food groups (e.g. carbohydrates, fats)

 - Counting calories